rogermachacca/VSDdeep/README.md

-# volcano-seismic event detection and classification (VSDdeep and VSCdeep)
+# VSDdeep: A deep learning model for Volcano-Seismic event Detection

 ### Tested in Python 3.7.10